-The Bouddhanath Stupa is rich in symbolisms as every figure refers to the enlightenment.
-For more information, you can go through following bottom to top symbols details.
+The Bouddhanath Stupa is rich in symbolism as every figure refers to the enlightenment.
+For more information, you can go through the following bottom to top symbols details.

 - Three Steps: It is the base of Bouddhanath stupa.
-These platforms seem as the three different steps, but their sizes are in decreasing style.
-However, these platforms represent the symbol of Earth from where the song of devotees can be listened carefully who are praying below it.
-They also symbolize the three jewels such as Buddha, Dharma and Sangha.
+These platforms seem like the three different steps, but their sizes are in decreasing style.
+However, these platforms represent the symbol of Earth from where the song of devotees can listen carefully who are praying below it.
+They also symbolize the three jewels such as Buddha, Dharma, and Sangha.

-- Mandala : It symbolizes the physical representation of Lord Buddha in order to display the transition of spiritual journey.
+- Mandala: It symbolizes the physical representation of Lord Buddha in order to display the transition of the spiritual journey.

 - Two Plinths: These plinths are created in the shape of circular.
 They are the strong base for supporting the Bouddhanath Stupa.
 They depict the symbol of water.

 - Dome: It is a rounded vault forming the roof of the Bouddhanath Stupa.
 It symbolizes the Buddha’s chest or the seven elements of enlightenment such as mindfulness, discrimination, exertion, joy, pliancy, Samadhi, and Equanimity.

 - Harmika: It represents the eight different noble paths.
 They are:

 - Right Speech

 - Symbol of Nose: It is a sign of Nirvana.
 It means a path for reaching enlightenment through meditation.